f5devcentral/f5-rseries-training/docs/rseries_security.rst

 iHealth Proxy Server
 ====================

-F5OS supports the ability to capture detialed logs and configuration using the qkView utility.
+F5OS supports the ability to capture detailed logs and configuration using the qkView utility.
 To speed up support case resolution the qkView can be uploaded directly to F5's iHealth service, which will give F5 support personnel access to the detailed information to aid problem resolution.
 In some environments, F5 devices may not have the ability to access the Internet without going through a proxy.
-The F5OS-A 1.3.0 release added the ability to upload qkViews through a proxy device.
+The F5OS-A 1.3.0 release added the ability to upload qkViews directly to iHealth through a proxy device.

 Adding a Proxy Server via CLI
 ------------------------------

+To add a proxy server for iHealth uploads via the CLI, use the **system diagnostics proxy** command.

 .. code-block:: bash